about us

 James retired from the company in 2020.
 Tim and his talented team continue to build new boats and to salvage childhood memories and maritime treasures in their small but busy Paynesville workshop.

-Although the heyday of commercial shipbuilding on the Gippsland Lakes is gone, boatbuilders like Frecheville Heaney continue to maintain the highest standards of craftsmanship and preserves that rich history.
+Although the heyday of commercial shipbuilding on the Gippsland Lakes is gone, boatbuilders like Frecheville Heaney continues to maintain the highest standards of craftsmanship and preserves that rich history.

 our work